butterswords/portfolio/_posts/2022-1-23-picking-a-robot-to-teach-code.md

 A cute wooden robot that has a lot of character.
 It has a separate board to program the motions so that a child can learn they have the ability to affect things from a distance.
 It has mats that can be used to tell stories and provide more ways for kids to imagine how to interact.

 * Pro - completely screenless, even the more advanced code elements are done through different shaped pieces
-* Con - it did not seem capable of evolving with my son so much as they want to buy story packs as a way to increase replayability and creativity
+* Con - it did not seem capable of evolving with my son so much as they want you to buy story packs to increase replayability and creativity

 ### [Cubelets](https://modrobotics.com/cubelets-for-home/)
 <img src="https://modrobotics.com/wp-content/uploads/2021/02/cubelets-discovery-set-home.png" alt="Cubelets" width="400px"/>